Melancholy of the self (#1 - ) ︎︎︎

 43in x 11in x 3/4in (110cm x 28cm x 2cm)

 An ongoing project that looks at the entanglement of human and artificial forms, and gestures embedded in loss and melancholy.
-Steel and silicone play on schemas of (artificial) bodies, modes of replication, simulation, substitution and mimesis to reveal anxieties of the contemporary apparatus where the history of industrialization, notions of a body and dislocated intimacies are compressed into singular objects - a kind of flattenning that takes place in the translation between human and machine.
+The materials of steel and silicone, play off schemas of artificial bodies that engage with processes of replication, simulation, substitution, and mimesis.
+Together they expose anxieties inherent in the contemporary apparatus—a space where the legacies of industrialization, concepts of the human body, and fragmented intimacies are compressed into singular objects - a kind of flattening that takes place in the translation between the human and the machine.

 Press